thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Home Page/kendo-saleshub-filtering-orders-server-side.md

 To make supporting server-side filtering easier the Kendo UI MVC extensions expose a few classes and functions which do all of the hard work for you.
 The extensions provide **DataSourceRequest**, **DataSourceResponse**, and **ToDataSourceResult** to help with server-side filtering.
-Lets look at code in the **Api/CustomerOrdersController.cs** to see how these help us.
+Let's look at code in the **Api/CustomerOrdersController.cs** to see how these help us.

     using System.Linq;
     using System.Web.Mvc;